Spreadsheets

 A spreadsheet represents a container of crystal samples that you bring to the beamline.
 Spreadsheets are the primary way to provide sample information that is then stored in the Crystal Server database.

-Note - Currently an uploaded spreadsheet is required to see automated data processing results in Blu-Ice and the Crystal Server.
+Note - Currently a spreadsheet must be uploaded and assinged to a beamline to see automated data processing results in Blu-Ice and the Crystal Server.

 Create a New Spreadsheet

 New spreadsheets can be created by clicking the Create New subtab under the Spreadsheets main tab (Fig. 1) and then entering an optional spreadsheet name and selecting a container type (SAM Cassette, Uni-puck, or SSRL Plate).
-Spreadsheets can then be downloaded, modified and uploaded to the Crystal Server database or uploaded directly to the database.
+Spreadsheets can then be downloaded, modified and uploaded to the Crystal Server database or uploaded directly to the database for quick use.

 The Create New tab